September 12, 2024

 High-integrity, accurate methodologies are critical to delivering meaningful carbon credit projects.
 The team at ClimateWells spent nearly two years studying the emissions from orphaned wells and evaluating their carbon-crediting solutions before deciding to focus on marginal wells.

-Though there can be high-integrity projects in both categories and both types of wells need coordinated efforts to address emissions, we found substantial advantages to focusing on marginal well projects – and significant issues with the accuracy of current orphan well methodologies.
+Though there can be high-integrity projects in both categories and both types of wells need coordinated efforts to address emissions, we found substantial advantages to focusing on marginal well projects – and significant issues with the accuracy of current orphan well methodologies resulting in projects that may be as much as 90% over-credited.

 All Wells are Not Equal